Free Shipping

 Spark Ignition systems are the next level in the Fire Pit Ignition Systems hierarchy.

 All major manufacturers offer their ranges of fire pit trays and pans in a Spark Ignition configuration.
+Some also offer CSA Certified units, which come with cover plates or sleeves for easy installation.

-Pros: Budget-friendly, easy to install, no matches required
+Pros: Budget-friendly, easy to install, no matches required.

 Flame Sensing Kits

-Pros: Extra level of safety, easy to install, battery-powered
+Pros: Enhanced safety, easy installation, battery-powered convenience.

 Electronic Ignition Systems